Shippable/reqProc/README.md

-Any merged change in the project triggers Shippable assembly lines to re-package all necessary requirements and dependencies and push the updated Docker images.
+Any merged change in the project triggers Shippable assembly lines to re-package all necessary requirements and dependencies and push the updated Docker images with `master` tag.

-Once all the jobs are completed, the images can be tested by initializing nodes manually or running automated tests using [bvt](https://github.com/shippable/bvt).
+Once all the jobs are completed, the images can be tested by initializing nodes manually in the test environment or running automated tests using [bvt](https://github.com/shippable/bvt).

 Supported platforms: